lwig-wg/terminology/draft-bormann-lwig-7228bis.md

   (ability to set keys, update software, etc.).

-{{devclass}} defines a small number of interesting classes ("class-N" for N = 0, 1, 2) of constrained nodes focusing on relevant combinations of the first two constraints.
+{{devclass}} defines a number of interesting classes ("class-N") of constrained nodes focusing on relevant combinations of the first two constraints.
 With respect to available power, {{RFC6606}} distinguishes "power-affluent" nodes (mains-powered or regularly recharged) from